5 Easy Letter-Sound Activities Struggling Students

 Below are five simple activities that require little or no preparation and can be done with individual children or with a group.
 Although there are suggested materials and strategies, use what you have available, and adjust the activities to do what works best for the child who is struggling to master their letter sounds.

+Play the letter sound video before any of the activities.
 Each activity has a description, instructions on any preparation that is needed, and a “How to Play” section detailing how to lead to activity.
 You may find other ways to make the activities work for your beginning or struggling students-just remember to be flexible and have fun!

 1. Letter Eye Spy